UniversalDependencies/docs/workgroups/core.md

 that is the
 main reason why bare datives are analyzed as core objects while prepositional phrases are not.
-It is worth noting that the neuter singular passivization described with bare datives, genitives and instrumentals is also available for prepositional phrases and even for some intransitive verbs, although such constructions are rare:
+It is worth noting that the neuter singular passivization that is described above for bare datives, genitives and instrumentals is also available for prepositional phrases and even for some intransitive verbs, although such constructions are rare: